 Certified as LEED-Platinum through the U.S. Green Building Council’s Leadership in Energy and Environmental Design program, the facility demonstrates innovative strategies for conserving and managing water and energy.
 Self-guided and prearranged staff-led tours of the Center and its many environmental features are available to visitors.

 A major goal for the new LEED Platinum-certified Environmental Center is to consume little more, if any, energy than is produced on site.
-More than 85 percent of the energy we use is generated from on-site renewable sources.
+As much as 85 percent of the energy we use is generated from on-site renewable sources.
 The following are some of the key sustainable strategies we employ in the new center.

 Our Green Roof will reduce stormwater runoff, improve insulation and extend the life of the roofing materials.
 By absorbing and storing water before returning it to the atmosphere, green roofs can reduce stormwater runoff by as much as 70 percent, according to US EPA.